 Methods for Mixing

-- Add it directly to the oils: In general, this is probably the method that works best, especially if you're not using the clay as a colorant to do any sort of swirl.
+- Add it directly to the oil: In general, this is probably the method that works best, especially if you're not using the clay as a colorant to do any sort of swirl.
 Once your oils have all melted, just add the clay directly to the melted oils.
 Use your stick blender to make sure that it is completely incorporated.
 Look for clumps sitting on the bottom of the pot.
 Once the clay has been dispersed throughout the oil, just add your lye-water and proceed as you normally would.

 - Make a slurry of oil and clay: This is the method you would want to use if you wanted a more variegated or mottled color in your soap or to do a swirl.
 Once your oils have melted, add your lye-water solution.
 Just stir it gently until the lye and oils are lightly mixed together, but do not mix too much.
-Ladle out a cup or two of the lightly mixed raw soap and put it into a large measuring cup or bowl.
-Add the clay and mix well.
+Ladle out a cup or two of the lightly mixed raw soap and put it into a large measuring cup or bowl, then add the clay and mix well.
 Mix the rest of the soap in the pot until it is almost time to pour.
 Then you can stir the colored reserve of soap back into the pot and make a swirl.
-Or, you can pour the uncolored soap into the mold and layer or swirl the colored mix into it for an even more defined swirl.
-The challenge with this method is getting one large portion and one small portion of soap to trace at the same time and you need to work quickly.
+Alternatively, you can pour the uncolored soap into the mold and layer or swirl the colored mix into it for an even more defined swirl.
+The challenge with this method is getting one large portion and one small portion of soap to trace at the same time, and you need to work quickly.